 Other towns in the sweep of the cyclone and at which there was loss of life, are Santiago and Ira.

 23 people were reported killed in the northern part of the county, exclusive of those reported from Bondurant and Valeria.

-VICTORY FOR ENDEAVORERS.
+VICTORY FOR ENDEAVORERS Eloquence of Dr. Stewart of Harrisburg

 Carried the Day.